splashprotocol/splash-core/validators/stable_pool/protocol/Stable3PoolSpec.md

 ```

 where $x_i$ represents the balance of $i^{th}$ token in the pool, $D = \sum x_i$
-is the total amount of tokens when they have an equal price i.e. at equilibrium when all tokens have equal balance,
+is the total amount of tokens when they have an equal price i.e. at equilibrium point,
 $A$ is a parameter and $n$ is the number of tokens in the pool.

-The StableSwap invariant indeed provides both low price slippage around equal price point
+The StableSwap invariant indeed provides both low price slippage
-and deep liquidity, it can be clearly seen from the direct curves' comparison:
+and deep liquidity around the equilibrium point, it can be clearly seen from the direct comparison:
 ![Comparison of AMM invariants](images/cs_cp_ss_comparison.png)

 The shape of the StableSwap invariant's curve strongly depends on the value of the parameter $A$.